s-bishnoi/shubham-bishnoi/projects/DataVisualization/README.md

 # Data Visualization

+- 5 seconds of running bar graph visualization
+- Some useful libraries
+- Reading and editing the data
+- Getting different colours for provinces
+- Getting the bar chats for each date
+- Getting the running bar graph
+- References

 A running graph for COVID-19 total number of cases in provinces of Canada from 29th February to 18th September in 2020.

 ### The visualization looks something like this